Tangsang2003/web-development/README.md

 - Using a MongoDB database to store tasks in the to do app.
 - We can use operators in MongoDB like `$pull`, `$pullAll`, etc, to directly update the database instead of looping through an array of items.
 - The version 2 of the to-do-app with database integration can be found [here.](./to-do-list-v2/)

+### 11. Hosting a Web App Using Vercel and MongoDB Atlas
+- The detailed procedure can be found [here.](./deploy-apps/)